 People think we’re nuts (and honestly, so do we), but our favorite driving time is overnight.
 Yes, we arrive exhausted with two wired kids.
 No, we both barely get any sleep.
 But hear me out.
+This is why we like driving overnight to Disney World.

 We live approximately nine hours from Disney World.
 It’s a full day’s worth of driving, plus some, when you factor in a three year old’s bladder and stopping for gas and food.